Have you ever come across the words “Message Truncated” or “Message Clipped” or “View Entire Message”, at the end of an

 - Windows Phone 8 native app: A message that says ‘Downloading’

-If you wish to know the accurate size of your email, save the code as .html file.
-Right click on the file and check out its “Properties”.
+If you wish to know the accurate size of your email, save the code as a .html file.
+Right-click on the file and check out its “Properties”.

 I had the same question in my mind, but you know what?
 You’ll be surprised to know that it hardly takes anything to exceed this figure.
-The entire HTML code, text, links and the tracking codes, URLs and styling tags can easily make the email size larger than 102 KB.
+The entire HTML code, text, links, and the tracking codes, URLs, and styling tags can easily make the email size larger than 102 KB, and that’s enough of a cue for Gmail email clipping to play itself out.
 Sometimes, media queries that are essential to make an email responsive take up thousands of bytes, making the email heavy on code.

-An important point to remember in the case of Gmail truncating emails is that it only takes into consideration the HTML file size.
+An important point to remember in the case of Gmail trimming content is that it only takes into consideration the HTML file size.
 Your images will not contribute to this.

 The Challenges Of Gmail Clipping Emails

 - In addition to removing the message to be conveyed through the email, Gmail also clips the tracking code for open rates.
-Think about all the tracking details getting concealed behind three dots because of email clipping.
-This means that you will be deprived of knowing accurate open rates of your campaign.
+Think about all the tracking details you’re missing out on simply because of email clipping.
+This means that you will be deprived of knowing the accurate open rates of your campaign.
 All your efforts have gone futile all because of the Gmail message clipped.

 Sadly, that’s not all!

-- Your truncated email does not comply with CAN-SPAM act.
+- Your truncated email does not comply with the CAN-SPAM act.
 That’s because the Unsubscribe link at the bottom of the email gets blocked out.
 If subscribers are unable to see the Unsubscribe link, they will resort to marking the email as Spam.
 As a result, there might be deliverability issues for your campaigns.
+Gmail trimmed content, thus, not only hampers the readability of your content but also deals a severe blow to your sender reputation.

 10 Tips To Avoid Gmail Clipping